Baden-Württemberg: Urban public transport

+Airports

+Baden-Württemberg is served by several airports.
+The largest is Stuttgart Airport, which functions as the state’s main international hub.
+Other commercial airports include Karlsruhe/Baden-Baden Airport and Friedrichshafen Airport.
+The EuroAirport Basel Mulhouse Freiburg, located on the French–German–Swiss border, Frankfurt Airport and Zurich Airport are also frequently used by passengers from the region.

 Demographics

 The population of Baden-Württemberg was 10,486,660 in 2014, of which 5,354,105 were female and 5,132,555 male.
 In 2006, the birth rate of 8.61 per 1000 was almost equal to the death rate of 8.60 per 1000.
-14.87 per cent of the population was under the age of 15, whereas the proportion of people aged 65 and older was at 18.99 per cent (2008).
+14.87 percent of the population was under the age of 15, whereas the proportion of people aged 65 and older was at 18.99 per cent (2008).
 The dependency ratio–the ratio of people aged under 15 and over 64 in comparison to the working-age population (aged 15–64)–was 512 per 1000 (2008).
 In 2018, Baden-Württemberg ranked 2 on the Human Development Index (HDI) among all states in Germany, after Hamburg.
 With an average life expectancy of 79.8 years for men and 84.2 years for women (2017–2019 life table), Baden-Württemberg ranks first in this category among all states in Germany for both sexes.

 Baden-Württemberg has long been a preferred destination of immigrants.
 As of 2013, almost 28% of its population had a migration background as defined by the Federal Statistical Office of Germany; this number clearly surpassed the German average of 21% and was higher than in any other German state with the exception of the city states of Hamburg and Bremen.
 As of 2014, 9,355,239 of the population held German citizenship, whereas 1,131,421 were foreign nationals.